HAN-Siyu/LEOPARD/README.md

 ## Habitat

 Specific environment settings are required to run LEOPARD.
+The following packages are used in our stduy.

 - python: 3.79
+- numpy: 1.23.5
+- pandas: 1.4.4
 - pytorch: 1.11.10
 - pytorch_lightning: 1.6.4
 - tensorboard: 2.10.0
 - cuda (if use GPU): 11.3

 ## How to Train Your LEOPARD

 The architecture of LEOPARD is fully customizable and supports data of two views.
 LEOPARD is better to run in an interactive mode.
 Examples are provided in `main.py`.

 ```python